kwcooper/kwcooper.github.io/_posts/2022-08-12-Finance-for-academics.md

 I’ll come out of the gate and qualify this by saying that there is not one strategy to build wealth.
 Rather, everyone's own circumstances will alter what might work best, and the types of strategies that they’ll need to employ.
 From a bit of trial and error however, here’s one approach that has worked well for me.

 I tend to opt for a somewhat conservative saving approach, that attempts to meet goals that are staged one after the other.
-For me, the most important aspect to mitigate risk is to build towards a financial "safty net" of emergancy savings, and then building out from there.
+For me, the most important aspect to mitigate risk is to build towards a financial "safety net" of emergency savings, and then building out from there.

 1. First and foremost, pay off debts ASAP (Excluding mortgage)